Maya Moore: Social justice activism

+Moore was also involved in freeing her now-husband, Jonathan Irons, from prison.
+Wrongfully convicted, Irons served 22 years of a 50-year conviction before being freed at age 40.

 Personal life

 Moore is a Christian.
 Moore has spoken about her faith, saying "Even though I've got a lot of awards and honors, it's nothing compared to what The Lord has done to my heart and what He's done for the world" and "I'm grateful to have the platform of an elite student-athlete and professional basketball player, and I want to do His will with my life."

 Influenced by her godparents, Moore advocates for prosecutorial reform in the American justice system.
-Specifically, she pressed for the release of Jonathan Irons from the Jefferson City correctional center.
+Specifically, she pressed for the release of Jonathan Irons from the Jefferson City Correctional Center.
 Irons was serving a 50-year sentence begun when he was 16 years old.
 Moore took a sabbatical from basketball in 2019 and 2020, hoping to secure his release.
 Irons was released July 1, 2020.
 In September 2020, Moore told Good Morning America that she and Irons had gotten married "a couple of months ago".
-On July 5, 2022, Moore announced the birth of their first child, a son named Jonathan Irons Jr.
+On July 5, 2022, Moore announced the birth of their first child, a son named Jonathan Irons Jr. In 2023, the two published a book, Love and Justice: A Story of Triumph on Two Different Courts.